Periyar and women's rights: Education

-On education, Periyar stated that some foolish parents believe that if girls get educated, they will correspond with their secret lovers.
-That it is a very foolish and mischievous notion.
-No parent need be anxious about it.
+On education, Periyar stated that some parents believe that if girls get educated, they will correspond with their secret lovers.
+That it is a foolish and mischievous notion.
 If a girl writes a letter, it will only be to a male.
 We can even now caution men not to read any love letter addressed to them by a woman and, even if they read it, not to reply to it.
 If men do not listen to this advice, they, as well as the girls who write them must be punished.
 It will be a hopelessly bad thing, if parents keep their girl children uneducated for this reason.

-At a speeched delivered by Periyar at the Prize Distribution function in the Municipal School for Girls at Karungal Palayam, Erode, he stated that girl children should be taught active and energetic exercises like running, high jump, long jump,and wrestling so that they may acquire the strength and courage of men.
+At a speeched delivered by Periyar at the Prize Distribution function in the Municipal School for Girls at Karungal Palayam, Erode, he stated that girl children should be taught active and energetic exercises like running, high jump, long jump, and wrestling so that they may acquire the strength and courage of men.
 Their time and energy should not be wasted in light pastimes like Kummi (groups going in a circle, clapping their hands rhythmically) and in Kolatam (striking with sticks rhythmically).

 In ancient Tamil literature, poets have stressed the value of education for women.
 In a famous verse, a poet by the name of Naladiar stated that, "What gives beauty to a woman is not the hair style or the patter of her dress or the saffron on her face but only education".
 In a verse of Eladhi it states, "Beauty does not lie in the style of wailing or in the charm of a blush but only in the combination of numbers and letters (education)."

 In a 1960 issue of Viduthalai Periyar stated that "There should be a drastic revolution in the desires and ideals of Indian women.
 They should equip themselves to do all types of work that men are doing.
 They should have good domestic life without allowing nature's obstacles in their own lives.
 Therefore, there should be a welcome change in the minds of our women.
 The administrators also most pay special attention to the advancement of women".